amyoccodingwaves/amyoccodingwaves.github.io/index.md

 * Change the comments, delete a line, change the header size, play around with the code and click Run to see what happens.
 * Create a div, button and input field

-The cool HTML stuff we are going to ulilise here are a div section where we will display some data about weather, a search button (where we can search a location), and this will require a place to input the data.
+The cool HTML stuff we are going to utilise here are a div section where we will display some data about weather, a search button (where we can search a location), and this will require a place to input the data.

 ```html
 <html>